rasmus-kirk/halo/documents/thesis/05-arith/02-build.md

 \end{center}

 - *public variant*: only in the private case is $\eval$ well-defined, in the public case, eval will fail to yield a value.
 But we can still have a wire to represent it as shown in the abstract circuit diagram.
 This is because the type information of the witness is public even when the value is not.
+- *motivation*: Treating the global input as a gadget allows us to unify all values of the circuit as a consequence of properads, whose benefits have been discussed earlier.

 \begin{definition}[Initial Build State]
 \end{definition}